liuchbryan/experiment_design_evaluation/README.md

 ```

 # Miscellaneous files
-`mathematical_derivations.pdf` contains the detailed mathematical derivations not featured in the paper for brevity.
+* `supplementary_document.pdf` contains the detailed mathematical derivations not featured in the paper for brevity.
+It can also be viewed on https://arxiv.org/pdf/2007.11638.pdf after the main text.
-`98_exploration_binary_response.ipynb` and `99_exploration_misc.ipynb` contain experimental/exploration code
+* `98_exploration_binary_response.ipynb` and `99_exploration_misc.ipynb` contain experimental/exploration code
 as part of the ongoing research.